 What are the clinical signs of hyperthyroidism?

-The typical cat with hyperthyroidism is middle aged or older – the average age of affected cats is approximately 12 years.
+The typical cat with hyperthyroidism is middle aged or older; the average age of affected cats is approximately 12 years.
 Only about 5% of hyperthyroid cats are younger than 10 years of age.

-The most common clinical sign of hyperthyroidism is weight loss due to the increased rate of metabolism and despite an increased appetite.
+The most common clinical sign of hyperthyroidism is weight loss due to the increased rate of metabolism despite an increased appetite.
 Affected cats are often restless, and may become cranky or aggressive.
 They may have increased water consumption and urination.
 It is also common for hyperthyroid cats to exhibit increased vocalizing, particularly at night.
 They may develop periodic vomiting or diarrhea, and fur may appear unkempt.
 In some cats, anorexia develops as the disease progresses.

-Two secondary complications of hyperthyroidism can be significant; Hypertension (high blood pressure) and a particular form of heart disease called thyrotoxic cardiomyopathy.
+Two secondary complications of hyperthyroidism can be significant; hypertension (high blood pressure) and a particular form of heart disease called thyrotoxic cardiomyopathy.
 Hypertension develops due to the increased pumping pressure and elevated heart rate that occurs with thyrotoxic cardiomyopathy.
 About 25% of cats with hyperthyroidism become hypertensive.
 In some cats, blood pressure can become so high that retinal bleeding or retinal detachment will occur, resulting in sudden blindness.

 Thyrotoxic cardiomyopathy may develop because the heart enlarges and thickens to meet the increased metabolic demands.
 In some cases, the cat will develop a heart murmur associated with the cardiomyopathy.
-Both the cardiomyopathy and the hypertension are potentially reversible with appropriate treatment of the disease.
+Both cardiomyopathy and hypertension are potentially reversible with appropriate treatment of the disease.
 However, unless the retinal detachment is treated immediately, permanent blindness can occur.

 What causes hyperthyroidism?